 It’s sometimes difficult to tell, especially in longhaired cats, when weight gain has become a problem for your feline friend.
 Do you know offhand what the ideal body weight is for your cat in particular?
 If you’ve never done your homework on it, you may believe that your cat is of a healthy weight based on their day-to-day behaviors and moods.
 So how do you know if your cat is healthy and not overweight?
 The best way to find out is by taking your cat to a local cat clinic so that they can determine their body condition score and advise you on steps to take if your cat is overweight.

 When cats are overweight, it has a significant effect on their health, whether they show signs of it or not.
-Obesity in cats can cause:
+Feline obesity can lead to:

 - Heart disease